Urban Heat Island Study

 In partnership with the National Oceanic and Atmospheric Administration (NOAA) and CAPA Strategies, OEQS participated in an urban heat island (UHI) mapping campaign.
 The purpose of this study is to identify the hotspots in Dallas and look for equitable ways to implement cooling solutions in our communities.
 The urban heat island data helps decision makers take actions to reduce the health impacts of extreme heat, which often targets the most vulnerable.

 On August 10, 2024, a team of about 100 volunteers helped measure heat levels across Dallas.
 In a collaborative effort with the Sierra Club & Texas Frees Foundation, volunteers mapped about 250 sq. mi. via 21 different routes around the city.
-Sensors, such as the ones seen to the right, were used to measure heat at various times throughout the day.
+Sensors, such as the ones seen in the photo, were used to measure heat at various times throughout the day.

 Installed sensor for the 2024 Urban Heat Island Study